liferay/liferay-docs/develop/learning-paths/articles/05-adding-a-portlet-to-the-control-panel/02-updating-your-service-later.markdown

 `GuestbookLocalServiceImpl`.
 The `addGuestbook` method of `GuestbookPortlet` calls this service method.
 You can reuse the `addGuestbook` method of `GuestbookLocalServiceImpl` by calling it from `GuestbookAdminPortlet` too.
-However, we need to add a new service method for updating a guestbook and a new service method for deleting a guestbook.
-We also need to add a service method that returns the number of guestbooks in a site.
+However, you need to add a new service method for updating a guestbook and a new service method for deleting a guestbook.
+You also need to add a service method that returns the number of guestbooks in a site.
 You'll use this service method when you're implementing your user interface since you'll use a Liferay taglib construct called Search Container.
 Your search container needs to know how many